Jaredhartwig/Reading-List/README.md

 # How to Run Reading List
+There are 2 versions of the project included in this repository.
+The first, version 1, is a simple terminal project that saves user information to a text file to persist data.
+The files for this project are:

+- readingListLogic.py
+- readingList.py

+Version 2, the main version of this project, utilizes the Flask framework to create a web application.
+The files for this project are:

+- app.py
+- reading_list.html

 TO start running reading list, make sure that you have Flask installed.

 - pip3 install flask